You are here

 Assistant Professor of Romance Studies

-Intersecting Latin American and Latino/a/x Studies, his current research analyzes the aesthetic and political rifts and reconciliations in and in-between Latin America and the United States from the nineteenth century to the present.
-He is currently completing a book manuscript, Arielismo and Empire, which interrogates the ambiguous contours of arielismo—one of Latin America’s most influential anti-imperialist paradigms—and unpacks the tensions between epistemology, race, and religiosity in that project, both in its heyday in the early twentieth century as well as in contemporary reformulations in Latin American student and political movements.
-Another book project in preparation, Bajo otros cielos: Count François G. de Cisneros y el modernismo cubano diaspórico, examines the racialized and queer dimensions of Cuban modernist and art deco culture (literature, art, fashion, film, and music) in New York and Europe.
+Intersecting Latin American and Latinx literary and cultural studies, his current research analyzes aesthetic, ethical, and political rifts and reconciliations in inter-American and transatlantic contexts.
+He is currently completing a book manuscript, Thinking and Racing the Centennial Subject in Latin America, which interrogates the ambiguous contours of arielismo—one of Latin America’s most influential anti-imperialist paradigms and idealistic pedagogies—and unpacks the tensions between epistemology, race, and religiosity in that project, both in its heyday in the early twentieth century as well as in contemporary reformulations in Latin American student and political movements.
+Another book project in preparation, Cuban Chic: Queer Deco and Diasporic Modernism in Havana, New York, and Paris, examines the racialized and queer dimensions of Cuban modernist and art deco culture (literature, art, fashion, film, and music) between the two World Wars.

 - Cuba: The Repeating Island

 - Nature in Latin America